pellared/otel-logs-talk/slides.md

 It's like getting a free upgrade to business class for your entire observability stack.

 Imagine spans with complex attributes that can hold entire request/response objects.
 We're talking about a unified approach to complex data across all telemetry signals.

-Getting agreement that this is even acceptable took about a year of proposals, bikeshedding, and "is this not breaking?" discussions.

-It's like finally getting your whole family to agree on pizza toppings: miraculous and life-changing.
 -->

 ---